airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 span multiple lines, but many people prefer to start and end comments on the same line so they don\'t get confused.

-`#include <stdio.h>` stdio.h is the first part of the program.
+`#include <stdio.h>` is the first part of the program.
 This is a *preprocessor directive*.
-C compiling is split into two stages - the preprocessorpreprocessor and the main compiler.
+C compiling is split into two stages - the preprocessor and the main compiler.
 This directive tells the preprocessor to look for the file `stdio.h` and paste it into your program.
 The preprocessor is responsible for putting together the text of the program.
 This includes sticking different files together, running